Must see in Granada: discover the best viewpoints

 Viewpoints you must see in Granada

-We will talk about the best-known viewpoints but also about those which may go unnoticed, despite their beauty.
-We are seriously committed to Sustainable Development Goals, so our suggestions are aimed to favor conscious tourism and slow down overtourism.
+We will talk about the best-known viewpoints but also about those that may go unnoticed, despite their beauty.
+We are seriously committed to Sustainable Development Goals, so our suggestions are aimed at favoring conscious tourism and slowing down overtourism.

 Carvajales viewpoint